alcortesm/mazegame/doc/design.md

 The goal of the game is to control the movements of a *hero* inside a closed 2D maze.

-The hero will begin the game at the *starting* position and the game will end when the hero gets to the *ending* position or dies.
+The hero will begin the game at a starting position and the game will end when the hero gets to the *ending* position or dies.

 The maze is a 2D rectangular array of *wall*s and *empty space*.
 Walls in the maze prevents the player from taking a direct, straighforward route to the ending position.
-Empty space can hold other objects, like the starting position, the ending position, the hero, monsters, traps...
+Empty space can hold other objects, like the ending position, the hero, monsters, traps...

 ## Overall desing